jbk2/fakebook/README.md

 ### Next ToDos:

+- write tests for notifications feature & update factories and model tests with user.active_conversation_id and message.read_by_recipient columns
 - refactor conversations and messages logic:
   - use dom_id helper
   - update conversations turbo_frame when any conversations have new messages, even when user isn't streaming from ConversationChannel.